Vatican Museums Tickets 2026: Skip the Line, Tours & Tips

 The most exclusive tour: unlocking the Vatican Museums

-Guided tours Vatican Gardens
+Vatican Gardens Tour

 Open bus through the gardens and entrance to museums and Sistine Chapel